-How to Adapt This Low-Cost Choice to Support Your Body
+Adapt This Low-Cost Choice to Help Regulate Your Period

 Do you suffer from irregular menstrual cycles, PMS, or mood swings?
 What about hot flashes, hair loss, or weight gain?
 If so, you’re not alone!
 Many women are searching for natural ways to balance hormones.